-IMEX is a young project, but has already participated in several dissemination activities.
+IMEX has participated in several dissemination activities.
 Some of this you can read more about here.

 Chronicle: More positive to refugees locally than nationally

 Elisabeth Ivarsflaten professor at the Department of Comparative Politics and DIGSSCORE, wrote about recent IMEX findings in Kommunal rapport.
 You can read it here (in Norwegian).

 Public talk at the library

 People coming as refugees to Norway.
 Who are they?
 A public talk by Susanne Bygnes at the Bergen Public Library, in April 2018.

 The Norwegian Directorate of Immigration UDI, The Directorate of Integration and Diversity IMDI and Bergen municipality are among those contributing with valuable input to the project from different user perspectives.
 The project contributes by disseminating findings through publications, meetings and seminars.
 The project also disseminates results by giving talks in several upper secondary schools in the Bergen area and involve local populations and refugees in public discussion meetings in different public venues.

 How did neighbors react to getting an asylum center in their local environment?